Zelus renardii: Precopulation and copulation

 During mating, pairs of Z. renardii can copulate between 1 and 3 times per day.
 The female may exhibit defensive behaviour at any stage, resulting in failure of the males mating attempt.
 Precopulatory behaviour begins with antennal movement by both sexes.
 When the male is ready to mate, he approaches the female from either the front or the back; likelihood of rejection depends on the approach and mounting position.
 If the male approaches and tries to mount from the front, the female is more likely to exhibit defensive behaviour like foreleg raising or striking.
 But if the male approaches from the front and female is receptive, there is a short precopulatory period where both sexes stridulate by rubbing their rostra against prosternal grooves.
 Alternatively, females are less likely to exhibit defensive behaviour when the male approaches from behind; and, if the female is receptive, only the female exhibits rostral stridulation.

 Mating begins when the male is able to mount the female dorsally and maintains her position by grasping her with his legs and rostrum.
 The male then initiates contact by tapping his rostrum against the pronotum and head of the female.
 This is followed by the extension of male genitalia.
 Once the copulatory organs are engaged, the male shifts laterally to either side of the female depending on how his aedeagus is engaged within.
 The majority of males shift to the right of the female while gripping her by the thorax and abdomen with his middle and hind legs, and the forelegs gripping her head.
 Copulation can last anywhere between 15 and 25 minutes.
 After copulation, the male repositions himself on top of the female and remains there for 1 to 2 minutes as his body vibrates rhythmically.
 These vibrations are not unique to Z. renardii, as they are also seen in Z. socius.

 Postcopulation

 During oviposition, eggs are glued on plant surfaces, typically the ventral surfaces of leaves, or sometimes on anthropogenic materials, and a solidifying gelatinous mass is then laid over top.
-The amount of eggs deposited appears variable, with the average amount of eggs laid by females in captivity ranging from 17-23 eggs during one reproductive period, to an average of 2.5 egg masses, with approximately 35.5 eggs/mass, during another.
+The amount of eggs deposited appears variable, with the average amount of eggs laid by females in captivity ranging from 17 to 23 eggs during one reproductive period, to an average of 2.5 egg masses, with approximately 35.5 eggs/mass, during another.
 Eggs typically take 8–12 days to hatch, but may take up to 16–33 days in experimental settings, with all eggs in an egg mass hatching within one hour of each other.
 67% of eggs laid have viable 1st instars, and nymphs generally reach maturity in two months.